longbytes/Data-Interview-Questions-Answers/SQL & Database Interview Questions & Answers.md

 * [What is the foreign key, and why is it important?
 How does it relate to a primary key?](https://github.com/longnguyendata/Interview-Answers/tree/main#what-is-the-foreign-key-and-why-is-it-important) (KPMG)
 * [What is a database view?
 What are some advantages views have over tables?](https://github.com/longnguyendata/Interview-Answers/tree/main#ace-the-data-science-interview-book---sqldb) (Facebook)
 * [Describe some advantages and disadvantages of relational databases vs. NoSQL databases.](https://github.com/longnguyendata/Interview-Answers/tree/main#compare-relational-databases-vs-nosql-databases) (Amazon)
-* What is normalization, and why is it important?
+* What is Normalization, and why is it important?
+* What are Normalisation Concepts?
+(Walmart, [source](https://medium.com/@03nishchayagarwal/senior-data-engineer-experience-at-walmart-3eb11aba1cdd))
 * Explain Indexing.
 * What is ACID, and how does it relate to database transactions?
 * How do you handle duplicate data points in a SQL query?
 * What is data warehousing, and how does it differ from a traditional database?
 * Name one major similarity and difference between a WHERE clause and a HAVING clause in SQL.
 (Amazon)
 * Describe what a clustered index and a non-clustered index are.
 Compare and contrast the two.
 (Microsoft)
+* What is the difference between Snowflake vs. Star Schema?
+(Walmart, [source](https://medium.com/@03nishchayagarwal/senior-data-engineer-experience-at-walmart-3eb11aba1cdd))
+* How will you design the data warehouse from scratch if you have new requirements?
+(Walmart, [source](https://medium.com/@03nishchayagarwal/senior-data-engineer-experience-at-walmart-3eb11aba1cdd))
+* What is SCD-2 Type with example?
+(Walmart, [source](https://medium.com/@03nishchayagarwal/senior-data-engineer-experience-at-walmart-3eb11aba1cdd))

 ## Medium to Hard ##
 * How would you optimize a SQL query to run faster?